 There are two formal ways to lodge a complaint about practitioners or health care services in Victoria.
-A complaint may be lodged with the Office of the Health Services Commissioner or with the Australian Health Practitioner Regulation Agency (AHPRA).
+A complaint may be lodged with the Victorian Health Complaints Commissioner or with the Australian Health Practitioner Regulation Agency (AHPRA) (see “Contacts”).
 These processes are described in greater detail below.
-In the case of a designated public sector mental health service, complaints may be lodged with the Mental Health Complaints Commissioner (see Mental illness).

-It should be noted that most public hospitals also have complaints liaison officers who can help resolve a complaint (therefore removing the need to resort to a more formal mechanism).
+Most public hospitals have complaints liaison officers who can help resolve a complaint (therefore removing the need to use a more formal mechanism).

-Where there has been a significant problem with management of a health service, a complaint may be made to the Department of Health and Human Services or to the Minister for Health.
+Where there has been a significant problem with management of a health service, a complaint may be made to the Victorian Government Department of Health and Human Services (see “Contacts”).

 In 2010, the procedures for handling complaints against health professionals were extensively amended.